Germany national football team manager

-The Germany national football team manager (German: Bundestrainer, literally 'Federal Coach' or 'Association Coach') is a position created in 1926 and first held by Otto Nerz.
+The Germany national football team manager (Bundestrainer or lit.
+'Association Coach') is a position created in 1926 and first held by Otto Nerz.
 The German team began playing matches in 1908, but for 18 years it had no manager.
 Instead a selection committee chose the team.

 Twelve men have occupied the post since its inception, all of whom are German.
 Seven of the twelve have previously played for the national team, the exceptions being Nerz, Erich Ribbeck, Joachim Löw, Hansi Flick, and Julian Nagelsmann.
 Many of the managers previously served as assistant to their predecessor; each of the three managers after Nerz had worked under the previous incumbent, Löw was assistant to Jürgen Klinsmann from 2004 to 2006, and Hansi Flick was assistant to Löw from 2006 to 2014.

 From 1936 to 1998, the team had just five managers, each of whom won a major trophy, with Helmut Schön (1964–1978) winning two.
-A span of sixteen years (1990-2006) has seen just four people in the role.
+A span of sixteen years (1990–2006) has seen just four people in the role.

-The title Bundestrainer has been in use since 1950 – prior to 1942 the role was titled Reichstrainer ('Reich Coach').
-Franz Beckenbauer and Rudi Völler could not be titled Bundestrainer, due to a lack of coaching qualifications, so were titled Teamchef (Team Leader).
+The title Bundestrainer has been in use since 1950 – prior to 1942 the role was titled Reichstrainer (lit.
+'Reich Coach').
+Franz Beckenbauer and Rudi Völler could not be titled Bundestrainer, due to a lack of coaching qualifications, so were titled Teamchef (lit.
+'Team Leader').
 Their assistants, Horst Köppel/Holger Osieck and Michael Skibbe respectively, were the official Bundestrainer during this time.

 The coach of the women's team is called Bundestrainer, too, or denoted with the female form Bundestrainerin.

-The German national team is the only national team in which four national coaches (Herberger, Schön, Vogts, and Löw) have sat in more than 100 international matches and, with only eleven national coaches, has significantly fewer coaches than other national teams.
+The German national team is the only national team in which four national coaches (Herberger, Schön, Vogts, and Löw) have sat in more than 100 international matches and, with only twelve national coaches (the first six over a 74-year period), has had significantly fewer coaches than other national teams.

 History

 Early years

 For the first twenty years of its existence, the team had no manager, with the team being picked by a selection committee of the German Football Association, before Otto Nerz was appointed as head coach in 1926.
 Nerz had a disciplinarian style and achieved respectable results with a hitherto unsuccessful team – reaching third place at the 1934 World Cup.
 He was unable to fulfil the Nazi Party's high expectations at the 1936 Olympic Games (hosted in Berlin), however, and was replaced by his assistant, Sepp Herberger after the team was eliminated by outsiders Norway.

-Herberger was forced to coach a new 'greater Germany' team (including the now-annexed Austria) which meant that he had to involve players from the newly defunct Austrian team.
+Herberger was forced to coach a new "greater Germany" team (including the now-annexed Austria) which meant that he had to involve players from the newly defunct Austrian team.
 The highly favourited German side, now weakened by the unfamiliar Austrian additions, was immediately knocked out by Switzerland in the first round of the 1938 World Cup, Germany's worst World Cup performance to date.
 Eventual success from the team was prevented by World War II, and subsequent sanctions against Germany, banning them from international football.